Colleges by Location

 Retention Rate

-The freshman retention rate for Springfield College was 83% in 2022, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for Springfield College was 84% in 2024, a clear indication of the excellence and value of the educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 73%, which is considered an above-average graduation rate.
+At this academic institution, the proportion of students graduating in six years is 68%, which is considered an above-average graduation rate.

 Student Body